-'That sentence seems to me to encapsulate the ratio decidendi in Re NB, namely that as an interim custody order had been made, so rights of custody remain in the court.
-That case must be the high watermark of any submission of this nature and the basis of the decision was that the court had made an interim custody order.'
+"That sentence seems to me to encapsulate the ratio decidendi in B. v.
+B., namely, that as an interim custody order had been made, so rights of custody remain in the court.
+That case must be the high- water mark of any submission of this nature and the basis of the decision was that the court had made an interim custody order."

-Mr Karsten argues that Leggatt LJ was relying, not on the fact that an order had been made, but that it was only an interim order, so that the court retained the right to decide on the child's place of residence.
-Thus, in the W case the court retained the right to decide upon the children's future: indeed s 10(1)(b) of the 1989 Act would have allowed it to go beyond the applications for contact and parental responsibility and deal with residence as well.
-The W case is also very different from Re B because the court had been actively seized of the application for a long time, there had been previous hearings in which substantive orders were made, and the case was on the point of coming to a conclusion.
+Mr. Karsten argues that Leggatt L.J. was relying, not on the fact that an order had been made, but that it was only an interim order, so that the court retained the right to decide upon the child's place of residence.
+Thus, in the W. case the court retained the right to decide upon the children's future: indeed section 10(1)(b) of the Children Act 1989 would have allowed it to go beyond the applications for contact and parental responsibility and deal with residence as well.
+The W.case is also very different from In re B. (Abduction) (Rights of Custody) [1997] 2 F.L.R.
+594 because the court had been actively seized of the application for a long time, there had been previous hearings in which substantive orders were made, and the case was on the point of coming to a conclusion.
 The order of 12 February 1997 directed both parties to attend the hearing fixed for 15 September 1997.

 I am greatly attracted to the proposition that, where the court is actively seised of proceedings to determine rights of custody, removal of the child from the jurisdiction without leave of the court while those proceedings remain pending is a breach of the rights of custody attributable to the court.
 It is even questionable whether the consent of the other party would prevent this.
-After all, an application under the 1989 Act may be withdrawn only with leave of the court (see r 4.5(1) of the 1991 rules, r 5(1) of the Family Proceedings Courts (Children Act 1989) Rules 1991, SI 1991/1395).
-In practice, however, a consensual removal is unlikely to lead to proceedings under the convention.
+After all, an application under the Children Act 1989 may be withdrawn only with leave of the court: see the Family Proceedings Rules 1991, rule 4.5(1); Family Proceedings Courts (Children Act 1989) Rules 1991 (S.I.
+1991 No. 1395 (L.17)), rule 5(1).
+In practice, however, a consensual removal is unlikely to lead to proceedings under the Hague Convention of 1980.

 Of course hard cases make bad law.
-But the behaviour of the mother in the W case was calculated to frustrate the process of the court.
+But the behaviour of the mother in the W. case was calculated to frustrate the process of the court.
 Having resisted the father's contact with the children for some time, she privately agreed to a much more liberal regime than she had been prepared to concede at court.
 There is evidence from the father, which she has not challenged in these proceedings, that she had tried to persuade him to withdraw his application for a parental responsibility order.
 The idea of moving to Australia was under active investigation for much of the time between February and September but no hint of this was given to the father, the court welfare officer or the court.
-Had there been, the father would undoubtedly have applied for and almost certainly obtained a prohibited steps order to prevent them leaving.
-By the time they did leave, the father's case for a parental responsibility order was a strong one.
+Had there been, the father would undoubtedly have applied for and almost certainly obtained aprohibited steps order to prevent them leaving.
+By the time they did leave, the father's case for a parental responsibility order.